neontribe/Linked_Development/README.md

 Linked-Data
 ===========

-Neontribe intend to develop a Turnkey patches for Linked Data.

-1) A patch to install the infrastructure and the open-data.
+Neontribe are developing a Turnkey patch to install infrastructure and scripts to import data from various sources.
+The system is intended to allow an organisation to expose information about research projects as Linked Data.

-A Turnkey patch compromisses the following structure:
+A Turnkey patch compromises the following structure:

 patch-name/
 patch-name/debs/